 Ice cores offer an unparalleled opportunity to study atmospheric conditions of the past.
-The physico-chemical state of the atmosphere is recorded and preserved for many atmospheric constituents in the form of entrained gas bubbles and aerosol particles.
+The physicochemical state of the atmosphere is recorded and preserved for many atmospheric constituents in the form of entrained gas bubbles and aerosol particles.
 Fittingly, ice core archives have been dubbed a window into the past by scientists and media alike.
 Over the past decades, many different parameters and proxies have been measured in ice cores using a diverse set of techniques from a variety of scientific fields.
-Unfortunately, heterogeneous ice nucleation, which is of primary importance to atmospheric ice formation and therefore very relevant to Polar snow accumulation, has not received much attention in ice core sciences.
-To date, there has been only a single study to analyze the concentration of ice nucleating particles (INPs) from ice cores (Hartmann et al., 2019).
-Yet, this parameter is vitally important from an atmospheric science and climate-modelling perspective, since it strongly influences cloud formation and modulates precipitation processes.
+Unfortunately, heterogeneous ice nucleation, which is of primary importance to atmospheric ice formation and therefore very relevant to polar snow accumulation, has not received much attention in ice core sciences.
+To date, there has been only a single study to analyze the concentration of ice-nucleating particles (INPs) from ice cores (Hartmann et al., 2019).
+Yet, this parameter is vitally important from an atmospheric science and climatemodeling perspective, since it strongly influences cloud formation and modulates precipitation processes.
 Mülmenstädt et al. (2015) confirmed that the majority of global precipitation is produced in clouds involving the ice phase.
 Moreover, INPs influence the phase of a cloud and in turn interact with radiation processes (Lohmann, 2015).

-There is a number of open questions regarding the nature of INPs: their geographical and vertical distribution, seasonal variation, as well as the types of aerosol particles that contribute to their population even in today's atmosphere.
-Hence, it is hardly surprising that very little knowledge exists about the pre-industrial concentrations and sources of INPs.
-Carslaw et al. (2017) reviewed the state of aerosols in the pre-industrial atmosphere.
+There are a number of open questions regarding the nature of INPs: their geographical and vertical distribution, seasonal variation, and the types of aerosol particles that contribute to their population even in today's atmosphere.
+Hence, it is hardly surprising that very little knowledge exists about the preindustrial concentrations and sources of INPs.
+Carslaw et al. (2017) reviewed the state of aerosols in the preindustrial atmosphere.
 However, they did not discuss this specific matter in depth, because "our understanding of global ice-nucleating particles in terms of particular aerosol components is only just emerging" (Carslaw et al., 2017).
-They conclude that a potential change in INP concentrations since the pre-industrial period remains entirely possible, as are related impacts on cloud formation, precipitation processes and the radiation budget.
-Also, knowledge about the pre-industrial baseline of cloud-active aerosols is essential for climate modelers, as - together with the scattering and absorption properties of the aerosol - it constrains the baseline upon which the current radiative forcing by anthropogenic aerosols is calculated.
-In fact, climate models are highly sensitive to the pre-industrial aerosol conditions (Andreae et al., 2005; Carslaw et al., 2013).
-As a consequence, a lack of knowledge of the pre-industrial aerosol state leads to large uncertainties when radiative forcings are estimated.
+They conclude that a potential change in INP concentrations since the preindustrial period remains entirely possible, as are related impacts on cloud formation, precipitation processes, and the radiation budget.
+Also, knowledge about the preindustrial baseline of cloud-active aerosols is essential for climate modelers, as - together with the scattering and absorption properties of the aerosol - it constrains the baseline upon which the current radiative forcing by anthropogenic aerosols is calculated.
+In fact, climate models are highly sensitive to the preindustrial aerosol conditions (Andreae et al., 2005; Carslaw et al., 2013).
+As a consequence, a lack of knowledge of the preindustrial aerosol state leads to large uncertainties when radiative forcings are estimated.